cloud4rpi/cloud4rpi-esp8266-micropython/README.md

 ## Running the Sample Code

-1. Connect your MicroPython-enabled ESP8266 to a Wi-Fi network and configure it for the [WebREPL](https://github.com/micropython/webrepl).
-You can do it by accesing the console via the serial port and executing the following commands:
+1. Connect your MicroPython-enabled ESP8266 to a Wi-Fi network and configure it for [WebREPL](https://github.com/micropython/webrepl).
+You can do it by accessing  the console via the serial port and executing the following commands:

     ```python
     >>> from network import WLAN
     >>> STA = WLAN(0); STA.active(1)
     >>> STA.connect('__SSID__', '__PASSWORD__')
     >>> STA.ifconfig()  # Outputs the network configuration.
-If it isn't valid, wait and re-execute
+If it is not valid, wait and re-execute
     ```

-2. Download the [MQTT library](https://github.com/micropython/micropython-lib/blob/master/umqtt.simple/umqtt/simple.py) and put it to your ESP8266 with the name `mqtt.py` using the **WebREPL**.
+2. Download the [MQTT library](https://github.com/micropython/micropython-lib/blob/master/umqtt.simple/umqtt/simple.py) and upload it to your ESP8266 with the name `mqtt.py` using the **WebREPL**.
-3. Clone this repository or download [cloud4rpi.py](cloud4rpi.py) and [main.py](main.py) files.
+3. Clone this repository or download [cloud4rpi.py](cloud4rpi.py) and the [main.py](main.py) files.
 4. [Log into your Cloud4RPi account](https://cloud4rpi.io/signin) or [create a new one](https://cloud4rpi.io/register).
 5. Copy [your device](https://cloud4rpi.io/devices)'s **Device Token**.
 4. Edit the [main.py](main.py) file.
-Put your Wi-Fi network data and the **Device Token** to the required variables.
+Enter your Wi-Fi network data and the **Device Token** information into the required variables.
 11. Connect the LED to GPIO12 and a button to GPIO16.
-If you need to use another pins, change the required variables in [main.py](main.py).
+If you need to use another pin, change the corresponding variables in [main.py](main.py).

     ![](hardware.png)

-5. Transfer the [cloud4rpi.py](cloud4rpi.py) file and edited [main.py](main.py) file to your ESP8266.
+5. Transfer the [cloud4rpi.py](cloud4rpi.py) and edited [main.py](main.py) file to your ESP8266.
-6. Reset the ESP8266 physically of using the console:
+6. Reset the ESP8266.
+You can use the console for this:

     ```python
     >>> import machine
     >>> machine.reset()
     ```

-8. Notice that the [device](https://cloud4rpi.io/devices) went online and started sending data.
+8. Check that the [device](https://cloud4rpi.io/devices) goes online and starts sending data.
 9. Go to the [Control Panels](https://cloud4rpi.io/control-panels/) page and add a new control panel.
 10. Add two **Switch** widgets and bind them to the `LED` variable.
 11. Add a new **Text** widget and bind it to the `Button` variable.
-Configure different colors for "true" and "false" strings.
+Configure different colors for the "true" and "false" strings.

-You can use this control panel to see when the button was pressed and control the LED.
+You can use this control panel to control the LED and see when the button is pressed.